sftpgo/docs/docs/custom-actions.md

 - `SFTPGO_PROVIDER_OBJECT_NAME`, unique identifier for the affected object, for example username or key id
 - `SFTPGO_PROVIDER_USERNAME`, the admin username that executed the action.
 There are two special usernames: `__self__` identifies a user/admin that updates itself and `__system__` identifies an action that does not have an explicit executor associated with it, for example users/admins can be added/updated by loading them from initial data
 - `SFTPGO_PROVIDER_IP`, the action was executed from this IP address
-- `SFTPGO_PROVIDER_ROLE`, the action was executed by an admin with this role
+- `SFTPGO_PROVIDER_ROLE`, role of the tenant that owns the affected object (user's or admin's role).
+Empty for objects without a role.
 - `SFTPGO_PROVIDER_TIMESTAMP`, event timestamp as nanoseconds since epoch
 - `SFTPGO_PROVIDER_OBJECT`, object serialized as JSON with sensitive fields removed